Table of Contents[Hide][Show]

 But do you still want to be paying off Christmas debt months from now?
 No gift, no matter how perfect it may be, is worth setting yourself up for financial issues down the road!

 If you’re consistently overspending during the holidays, high stress levels will ultimately find you.
-In fact, studies show that 42% of Americans say that spending too much is their number one source of stress over the holidays.
+In fact, in a 2020 holiday survey, 42% of Americans said that spending too much is their number one source of stress over the holidays.

-- Spend Wisely: Create a budget before the holidays and stick to it!
+Create a budget before the holidays and stick to it!
 If you need a little extra help figuring out how to manage your money like a pro, check out an easy-to-use budgeting system.
-Every dollar will be allocated (don’t worry, you’ll still have “fun” money!) and you’ll ensure you’re not creating money problems down the road.
+Every dollar will be allocated (don’t worry, you’ll still have “fun” money!), and you’ll ensure you’re not creating money problems down the road.

 3. Get Organized